henry2004y/VisAnaJulia/docs/src/man/log.md

 ```
 However, notice that currently Agg backend does not support draw_artist.
 For example, you cannot add an anchored text to your figure.

+Unlike the user recipes in `Plots.jl`, using `PyPlot.jl` would require to have it as a dependency.

 ## Makie

 [MakieLayout](https://jkrumbiegel.github.io/MakieLayout.jl/dev/) is a nice extension built on top of Makie to create publication quality figures and interactive plots.